-- The Draft of the City 2017 Storm Water Management Program Annual Report (SWMPAR) is now available for public review at the Department of Public Works in City Hall and the City Library.
-The Draft SWMPAR can also be accessed from the link below.
-The City Storm Water Management Program Plan Documents are also available for public review at the Department of Public Works in City Hall.
+- The Draft of the City 2018 Storm Water Management Program Annual Report (SWMPAR) is now available for public review by clicking on the link below, at the Public Works Department and the City Library.
+The City Storm Water Management Program Plan Documents are also available for public review at the Public Works Department.
 Comments and questions on the City Storm Water Management Program can be submitted to (516) 676-4402.

 - The Public Works Department is responsible for 75 center lane miles of roadway.